blueink-bkk/catalogs/readme.md

   - insert a txt record for each page, a trigger creates the FTI.
   - commit data : a new revision for section-pdf with updated {fsize, timestamp}
 ```

+### xp116-import-yaml
+- edition is instance-name.
+- h1 are the volumes-cat
+- h2 are the sections-pdf

 ### XLSX columns description.